 - See our educational programme (German and English) and tutorials (currently only German)

 5. Screening & Documentation

-We and the DKF offer help with the initial screening of results (title, abstract) and the documentation of the review process.
 For members of the University of Basel, since 2023, we are providing access to Covidence, a web-based software platform that optimally supports the review process from screening to data extraction.
 Further information on joining the institutional Covidence account of the University of Basel can be found here.

 6. Appraising the Quality, Risk of Bias

 For help with descriptive or statistical evaluation (meta-analysis), and data interpretation, see the DKF website.

 Depending on what we supported you with, we write the corresponding sections in the Methods and Results according to PRISMA, in particular PRISMA-S. An overview of predatory open access journals is provided here.